Choosing a training split is one of the more consequential decisions you make when setting up a programme.

 The table below illustrates the sorts of muscles associated with each day.

-• Chest and Back day covers a lot of big lifts so the order of these exercises has a greater impact on performance.
+- The chest and back day covers a lot of high-demand compound lifts in a single session, meaning exercise order has a significant impact on performance.

 What is a PPL Split?